planosphere/PAGE/.github/ISSUE_TEMPLATE/request-curation.md

 We will try to honor your request to curate this publication.
 We are not full time curators and it might take some time to get to this.

+If you would like this to happen more quickly, please consider curating the publication using these [rules](https://github.com/planosphere/PAGE/blob/master/curation_rules.md).

 ## PMID
 add Pubmed ID here